Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Scenes/Display 3D labels in scene/README.md

 3. After loading is complete, obtain the `AGSFeatureLayer` from the scene's `operationalLayers`.
 4. Set the feature layer's `labelsEnabled` property to `true`.
 5. Create an `AGSTextSymbol` to use for displaying the label text.
-6. Create a JSON string for the label definition.
-    * Set the "labelExpressionInfo.expression" key to express what the text the label should display.
-You can use fields of the feature by using `$feature.NAME` in the expression.
-    * To use the text symbol, set the "symbol" key to the symbol's JSON representation using `AGSTextSymbol.toJSON()`.
-7. Create a label definition from the JSON using `AGSJSONSerializable.fromJSON(_:)`.
+6. Create an `AGSLabelDefinition` using an  `AGSArcadeLabelExpression`.
-8. Add the definition to the feature layer's `labelDefinitions` array.
+7. Add the definition to the feature layer's `labelDefinitions` array.

 ## Relevant API